MechanicalRock/mechanicalrock.github.io/_posts/2018-11-28-backlog-priorities.markdown

 ## Why Estimating?

 In the past I have been somewhat obsessed with estimating for many reasons.
-For one, I still notice that many software developers are still so focussed on the excitement of solving a problem, that they will report in the stand-up meeting that their task is 'nearly done' for several days in a row.
+For one, I still notice that many software developers are often so focussed on the excitement of solving a problem, that they will report in the stand-up meeting that their task is 'nearly done' for several days in a row.

 I have also convinced myself that anything that is measurable and quantifiable can surely be predicted.
 However, having delivered several small and large scale software projects, the pessimistic side of me also tends to say 'Software is just too complex - good estimates can't be done'.
 Then the optimisitic side of me counters with 'yes it can!
 You are probably just expecting too much and measuring the wrong things'.